peteroupc/html3dutil/doc/H3DU.MathUtil.md

 retaining the view rectangle's aspect ratio.
 * [mat4perspective](#H3DU.MathUtil.mat4perspective)<br>Returns a 4 &times; 4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>.
 * [mat4perspectiveHorizontal](#H3DU.MathUtil.mat4perspectiveHorizontal)<br>Returns a 4 &times; 4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
-given an X axis field of view.
+given an x-axis field of view.
 * [mat4projectVec3](#H3DU.MathUtil.mat4projectVec3)<br>Transforms a 3-element vector with a 4 &times; 4 matrix and returns
 a perspective-correct version of the vector as a 3D point.
 * [mat4rotate](#H3DU.MathUtil.mat4rotate)<br>Multiplies a 4 &times; 4 matrix by a rotation transformation that rotates vectors